Students speak: What it’s like to attend a dance boarding school

 Another important aspect of any dance program is the kind of peers you have and the friends you make.
 At a dance boarding school, you can expect all of your peers to be “all in” for the dance life—after all, they left home and came to boarding school because they wanted to become the best dancers possible.
 That kind of shared commitment can lead to incredible friendships, especially if the atmosphere is one of healthy competition and fun.

-Sloan describes the friendships she’s found at boarding school so far: “Our entire Dance major has a group chat.
+Sloan describes the friendships she’s found at dance boarding school so far: “Our entire Dance major has a group chat.
 And it's super fun because people will send pictures of cast lists and schedules and be like, ‘Can we wear colored leotards today?’
 One of the seniors said that out of all the years he’d been here, this year has had the best group of people.
 I think we really all know what we want, which is to get better at dance, perform these beautiful ballets with each other, and just have fun and enjoy dance.”